Ouranosinc/Magpie/docs/permissions.rst

     See `Extended Representation`_ section for details.

     .. versionadded:: 3.5
-        The concept did not exist before this version as all :term:`Groups` where considered equally, whether they were with a *special* connotation (e.g.: ``MAGPIE_ANONYMOUS_GROUP``) or any other *generic* :term:`Group`.
+        The concept did not exist before this version as every :term:`Group` was considered equal, whether they were with a *special* connotation (e.g.: ``MAGPIE_ANONYMOUS_GROUP``) or any other *generic* :term:`Group`.

 .. _`effective permissions`: